Azure/azurehpc/experimental/run_nccl_tests_ncv4/readme.md

 ## Prerequisites

 - Ubuntu-hpc 20.04, SLURM 22.05.3-1 (Tested with Cyclecloud 8.4)
+- In Ubuntu-hpc image NCCL_TOPO_FILE environmental variable is commented out in /etc/nccl.conf
 - Compute node(s), NC96ads_A100_v4 or NC48ads_A100_v4 (Running Ubuntu-hpc 20.04)

 ## Run NCCL test using MPI and hostfile (No Scheduler)